duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

     laptop $ dts init_sd_card --wifi duckietown:quackquack,myhomenetwork:myhomepassword,myuninetwork:myunipassword

+If you are using a 16GB SD card, also add the `--compress` option.

+Make sure to set your country correctly with the `--country` option.
+(Ex.
+CA for Canada, CH for Switzerland)

 If you want to add additional networks later and you have to edit  the `/etc/wpa_supplicant/wpa_supplicant.conf` file in the `root` drive.

-If you are using a 16GB SD card, also add the `--compress` option.

 Note: \[For ETH Zurich students only\] To connect to the netoworks on campus use the `--ethz-username` and `--ethz-password` options.
 Keep in mind that the ETH network prevents hostname resolution so, in general, you won't be able to connect to yout Duckiebot despite it being connected to the internet.